 - To end an ongoing recording operation - 1.
-Remove your finger from """ (Movie) to pause recording.

-2. Touch "CANCEL".

-3. Follow the instructions that appear on the screen.
+Remove your finger from "m" (Recording) to pause recording. - 2.
+Touch "CANCEL". - 3.
+Follow the instructions that appear on the screen.

 - The functions below cannot be used with Instant Movie.
-Touch Shutter, Self-timer - While recording is paused, you can turn the LED light on or off, and perform zoom operations. - If about five minutes elapse after you pause movie recording, the part of the movie recorded up to the pause will be saved and the camera will turn off automatically.
+Touch Shutter, Self-timer - While recording is paused, you can turn the LED light on or off, and perform zoom operations. - If about five minutes elapse after you pause movie recording, the part of the movie recorded up to the pause will be saved and the camera will turn off automatically. - If the camera runs out of available memory, the recording operation will be stopped and the movie recorded up to that point will be saved.